stafforj/LPE-Cooling/INSTRUCTIONS.md

 ![Component breakdown](./Images/all-vessel-components.png)

 Components `1`, `4` and `9` were bonded to the synthesis vessel (Kenwood BLP31.D0WG) using a sealant adhesive.
 The vessel spout with integrated thermocouple mounting (Component `4`), required modifications to the synthesis vessel before the bonding process.
 A 15 mm diameter hole was drilled at the top and centre of the vessel.
-A second 4 mm diameter hole, located 20 mm (centre-to-centre) from the centre of the vessel, was drilled to accomodate the thermocouple probe insertion into the vessel.
+This hole allows filling the vessel with precursor materials from the top (shown later).
+A second 4 mm diameter hole, located 20 mm (centre-to-centre) from the centre of the vessel, was drilled to accomodate the thermocouple probe insertion for measuring process temperature.
+The thermocouple probe is inserted into component `4` at the desired depth, and the part then bonded to the top of the vessel.

 ![Bonding construction](./Images/FDM-vessel-bonding.png)

+Before moving to the complete

 ![Barebones without EPDM cylinders](./Images/barebones-with-pipette.png)